 2. Update, update, update

-Many creative jobs are far different from what they were a few years ago.
-As technology evolves and the lines between creative and technology roles continue to blur, some job descriptions may need to be updated more frequently.
-Job descriptions, therefore, should take into account the expanded skill sets now required.
+Many jobs are far different from what they were a few years ago.
+As technology evolves and expanded skill sets are required, job descriptions may need to be updated more frequently.
 Think about what the job should entail based on your company’s current needs and long-term objectives.
 Viewing the job description as a benchmark for performance of the successful candidate will help you determine if the description is accurate and thorough enough.

 3. Get your priorities in order

 Don’t scare off a potential top candidate by overdoing the “must-haves.”
 A laundry list of duties gives little insight into what is most important, and it can make good people shy away.
 Focus on the five or six crucial responsibilities of the position.
-Consider consulting high-performing employees in the same role for help developing the list of core duties and requisite skills.
+Consider consulting high-performing employees in the same role for help developing the list of core duties and most valuable job skills.

 4. Don’t hunt for unicorns

-As with any type of writing, one of the best ways to ensure that you’ve hit the mark is to run your job description by a fellow manager or an employee in the position you’re hiring for and incorporate their feedback.
-You might even turn to a professional copywriter if you need help choosing the right words, or simply follow these copywriting tips.
+As with any type of writing, one of the best ways to ensure you’ve hit the mark is to run your job description by a fellow manager or an employee in the position you’re hiring for and incorporate their feedback.
+You might even turn to a professional copywriter if you need help choosing the right words.

-Although you may be in a hurry to fill a position, taking some extra time to shine a favorable light on the job and the company is a worthy investment.
+Although you may be in a hurry to fill a position, knowing the secrets to how to write a job description and taking some extra time to shine a favorable light on the job and the company is a worthy investment.